akitorahayashi/kpv/README.md

 - **save** (`sv`) &mdash; capture the current directory's `.env` under a named key (`kpv save <key>` or `kpv sv <key>`)
 - **link** (`ln`) &mdash; symlink a saved `.env` back into the working tree (`kpv link <key>` or `kpv ln <key>`)
 - **list** (`ls`) &mdash; enumerate the keys already managed by `kpv` (`kpv list` or `kpv ls`)

+## Architecture Layers

+`kpv` keeps the binary lean by funnelling everything through three library layers:

+- `src/commands.rs` holds the public API used by both the CLI and integration tests.
+It wires dependencies, performs user-facing logging, and returns `kpv::error::KpvError` on failure.
+- `src/core/` encapsulates the business rules via command structs (save/link/list) that implement a shared `Execute` trait.
+Each command decides when to error without performing I/O.
+- `src/storage.rs` provides the `Storage` trait plus the `FilesystemStorage` implementation that talks to the filesystem, keeping path resolution and symlink logic in one place.

+This separation keeps side effects at the edge, makes core logic testable with mocks, and clarifies where to add new behaviors.

 Example session: